Strain-specific Lyme disease immunity lasts for years

 Was it the CDC that said that?
 Why then are we only being tested for one strain?

 Titer tests would then show a positive result of exposure and therefore could be confused with an active infection, this also makes the Elisa test even more unreliable.
+Somehow these reports are not comforting to me, they only raise more questions.

 Now HERE'S why this study was done in the first place and also keep in mind that depending on what the sponsor is looking for, the outcome usually favors what that sponsor is looking for.